-When the low-low level float is activated the associated tank's graphic display low-low level light must light up.
-If the selected tank's level drops below the low-low sensor the alarm annunciator's low-low level alarm sequence activates, issue pumps running in automatic mode must be disabled.
-If all tanks are at low-low level, no issue pumps in automatic mode must be enabled.
+When the low-low level float is activated, the associated tank's graphic display low-low level light illuminates.
+The following must occur if the tank's outlet valve is not fully closed: activate the low-low level critical alarm sequence, fueling pumps are disabled in automatic mode and pumps are not allowed to start automatically.
+If all tanks are at low-low level, do not automatically start fueling pumps.